mmcenta/gym-text2048/README.md

 * `play.py` which allows the user to play the game using the WASD keys;
 * `random_agent.py` which implements a random agent.

+We also have a example project, check out our [DQN agent implementation](https://github.com/mmcenta/left-shift)!

 ## Installation

 Installation can be done locally using `pip`, just download the repository's files and execute the following commands: